 Preferred method of communication with Hydro One:

-E-mail Telephone Mail Fax
+E-mail Telephone Mail

+Definitions

+In this Shared LV Bus Application, the following terms shall have the following meanings:

+“DER” means a distributed energy resource;

+“DER Facility” means (a) a Generation Facility; and/or (b) a Storage Facility and for greater certainty, includes a Net Metered Generation Facility, a Load Displacement Facility and Embedded Generation Facility but does not include an Emergency Backup Generation Facility;

+“Embedded Generation Facility” means a generation facility which is not directly connected to the IESO-controlled grid but instead is connected to a distribution system and has the extended meaning given to it in Section 1.9 of the Distribution System Code;

+“Load Displacement” means in relation to a DER facility that is connected on the Customer side of the ownership demarcation point, that the output of the DER facility is used or intended to be used exclusively for the load customer’s own consumption;

+“Net Metered Generation Facility” means an Embedded Generation Facility (with or without a Storage Facility) that meets the requirements of O. Reg.
+541/05 “Net Metering” made under the Ontario Energy Board Act, 1998; and

+“Storage Facility” means, for the purpose of Connections, a facility that uses electrical energy (i.e. charges) and then stores such energy for a period of time, and then provides electrical energy as an output, minus any losses (i.e. discharges).

-Information about Existing Embedded Generation Facilities:
+Information about Existing Permitted Facilities:

 The Undersigned represents and warrants to Hydro One as follows (check one) and acknowledges that Hydro One will be relying upon this representation and warranty in respect of the LDC’s Shared LV Bus Application and the actual Threshold Capacity Allocation, if any, approved by Hydro One on the basis of this Shared LV Bus Application:

-There are no existing and queued energy storage facilities or Embedded Generation Facilities (Generation > 10 kW including Load Displacement supplied from the TS) connected or proposing to connect to any part of the LDC’s distribution system that is downstream from the above-referenced Hydro One Transmission Station as of the date first written above.
+There are no existing and queued DER facilities, including Load Displacement supplied from the TS, connected or proposing to connect to any part of the LDC’s distribution system that is downstream from the above-referenced Hydro One Transmission Station as of the date first written above.

-the existing and or proposed (in the LDC’s queue) energy storage facilities and Embedded Generation Facilities (Generation > 10 kW including Load Displacement supplied from the TS) connected or proposing
+the existing and or proposed (in the LDC’s queue) DER facilities connected or proposing

 to connect to any part of the LDC’s distribution system that is downstream from the above-referenced Hydro One Transmission Station are all described in the attached Appendix A as of the date first written above.

 Submission Instructions